 When isolated from the embryo and grown in a lab dish, pluripotent cells can continue dividing indefinitely.
 These cells are known as embryonic stem cells.

-James Thomson, a professor of Anatomy at the University of Wisconsin, isolated the first human embryonic stem cells in 1998.
+James Thomson, a professor of Anatomy at the University of Wisconsin, derived the first human embryonic stem cell lines in 1998.
 He now shares a joint appointment at the University of California, Santa Barbara, a CIRM-funded institution.

 Adult stem cells are committed to becoming a cell from their tissue of origin, and can’t form other cell types.
 They are therefore also called tissue-specific stem cells.
 They have the broad ability to become many of the cell types present in the organ they reside in.
 For example: